Decoding Decoded: Understanding Hyperparameter Effects in Open-Ended Text Generation: Decoding Strategies and Hyperparameters

 Sampling-based strategies introduce stochasticity to encourage diversity in text generation.
 These methods allow for more creative and varied outputs but require careful tuning of hyperparameters to balance coherence and randomness.

-\paragraph{Sampling with temperature.} Introduced by \citet{ackley1985learning}, this method samples from the full token distribution while modifying the softmax input.
-The temperature hyperparameter controls the sharpness of the distribution—higher temperatures flatten it, increasing randomness, while lower temperatures make it more deterministic, favoring higher-probability tokens.
+\paragraph{Sampling with temperature.} Introduced by \citet{ackley1985learning}, this method samples from the full distribution over all tokens while modifying the softmax.
+The temperature hyperparameter controls the sharpness of the distribution — higher temperatures flatten it, increasing randomness, while lower temperatures make it more deterministic, favoring tokens with higher probabilities even more.

-\paragraph{Top-k Sampling.} Proposed by \citet{fan2018hierarchical}, this strategy limits sampling to the top \( k \) tokens with the highest probabilities, forming a subset \( V^{(k)} \).
-By truncating the distribution, it reduces the risk of sampling from low-probability (and potentially incoherent) tokens, while still introducing some diversity.
+\paragraph{Top-$k$ Sampling.} Proposed by \citet{fan2018hierarchical}, this strategy limits sampling to the top \( k \) tokens with the highest probabilities, forming a subset \( V^{(k)} \).
+Truncating the distribution reduces the risk of sampling from the long tail of low-probability (and potentially incoherent) tokens, while still introducing some diversity through stochasticity.

-\paragraph{Nucleus Sampling.} Also known as $p$-sampling, this method was introduced by \citet{holtzman2019curious}.
+\paragraph{Nucleus Sampling.} Also known as top-$p$ sampling, this method was introduced by \citet{holtzman2019curious}.
 It samples from the smallest subset \( S \) whose cumulative probability exceeds a threshold \( p \).
 Nucleus sampling adapts dynamically to the token distribution, preserving both diversity and relevance by considering only the most probable tokens.

-\paragraph{Typical sampling.} \citet{meister2023locally} developed this method to produce more diverse and interesting text by aiming for tokens with an expected level of information content.
-It avoids both overly probable and highly improbable tokens, resulting in a more balanced generation suited for open-ended contexts.